Rayhunter

 -

-./install orbic # or: ./install tplink
+./installer orbic # or: ./installer tplink # or: ./installer wingtech

 The device will restart multiple times over the next few minutes.